extendedview/extended_view_toolkit/README.txt

-Extended View Toolkit is a set of abstractions for combining multiple video or image sources into a panoramic image and for projection setups with mutliple projectors or projection environments with challenging geometric forms, better known as video mapping.
+Extended View Toolkit is a set of abstractions for combining multiple video or image sources into a panoramic image and for projection setups with multiple projectors or projection environments with challenging geometric forms, better known as video mapping.

 Multiple input media (e.g. camera input, video files, image files,